AoMP

 Biophysical influence of buffer conditions on DNA structure

-RNA properties
+RNARNA properties

 data sheet to find useful parameters.